divialth/docker-rpmbuild-el8/README.md

-# Centos 8 RPM Build Environment
+# EL 8 RPM Build Environment

-This container allows you to use your existing RPM build folders but build within the Centos 8 environment.
+This container allows you to use your existing RPM build folders but build within the EL 8 environment.

 The container has: